StefanJohnsen/TriangulateOBJ/README.md

 The most widespread method for representing meshes in OBJ files is by using triangles.

-Let's take a look at then OBJ file where face is a polygon.
+Let's examine an OBJ file where the faces are represented as polygons.

 clock-polygon.obj
 <pre>